Colin Townsley

-Colin James Townsley, GM (22 May 1942 – 18 November 1987) was the station officer in charge of Red Watch at Soho Fire Station.
-He was one of 31 people who were killed in the King's Cross fire in 1987 and the only firefighter to die.
-He died while assisting passengers to escape and was posthumously awarded the Chief Officer's Commendation and the George Medal for his bravery.
+Colin James Townsley, GM (22 May 1942 – 18 November 1987) was an English firefighter.
+In 1987 Townsley was station officer in charge of Red Watch at Soho Fire Station in central London.
+He was one of 31 people killed in the King's Cross fire, the only firefighter to die.
+Townsley died from smoke inhalation while assisting passengers to escape from the fire; he was posthumously awarded the Chief Officer's Commendation and the George Medal for his bravery.

 Early and personal life

 Townsley was born on 22 May 1942 to James and Emma Townsley in Newton Abbot, Devon.
 He married Linda Creese in Leicester in 1968 and they had two daughters – Sarah (b.
 1969) and Sally (b.
 1976).

 King's Cross fire

 Townsley was the station officer in charge of Red Watch at Soho Fire Station, London.
 He was in charge of the first fire engine to arrive at the King's Cross fire on 18 November 1987 and was the most senior officer at the scene.
-Townsley had entered the underground with a colleague to assess the situation.
+Townsley had entered the Underground with a colleague to assess the situation.

 Witnesses said a firefighter wearing a white helmet, believed to be Townsley, had been telling passengers to evacuate just before the fatal flashover.

 Crews found Townsley beside the badly burned body of a passenger at the steps leading up to the Pancras Road entrance of the station.
 Colleagues carried him out of the ticket hall and paramedics attempted unsuccessfully to resuscitate him.

 His funeral was held at St. Paul's Church in Covent Garden, with the Bishop of Fulham, the Rt.
 Rev. John Klyberg, paying tribute to Townsley's bravery and offering his sympathy to his widow and daughters.
 More than 3,000 fire fighters paid tribute to Townsley, with the appliance that took him to the fire carrying his body to his funeral.